Orange County Brain Injury

 For a brain injury to occur, the skull must be injured enough that it comes into contact with the brain and causes injury.
 The injury can range from mild to severe in terms of immediate injury; however, the injury could have lifelong consequences either way.

-When you have been victimized with a brain injury in Orange County, you will need resources for justice.
-Use these Orange County justice resources to find a courthouse, track your case, and learn what you need to know when fighting for justice for your brain injury.
+If you have suffered a brain injury in Orange County, it’s important to access the necessary resources for informing your decisions moving forward.
+Use these Orange County justice resources to find a courthouse, track your case, and learn what you need to know when pursuing compensation for your brain injury.

 700 Civic Center Drive West